 There are two versions—whole milk and 0 percent—but I’ve personally found it easiest to find the nonfat ones.
 There are fewer whole milk flavors than nonfat ones, too.

-It seems like stores are beginning to carry more flavors as a whole; when I first found out about Elli Quark, I was often limited to only a few flavors per store.
+It seems like stores are beginning to carry more flavors as a whole; when I first found out about Quark by Vermont Creamery (8 ounce), I was often limited to only a few flavors per store.
 What you can find will depend on your location, of course.

 Whole Milk flavors include: